Determining dispersal mechanisms of protoplanetary disks using accretion and wind mass loss rates: The energy budget for winds due to MRI turbulence

 In other words, the energy loss ($E^{\rm MRI}_{\rm w}$) caused by winds due to MRI turbulence should have the range of, in the limit that $F_{\rm rad} =0$,

 The above equation indicates that the necessary condition is $0\leq 1/\xi \leq 1$; equivalently, $1 \leq r_{\rm A}/r_{\rm w} \leq \sqrt{3/2} \simeq 1.2$.

-Thus, it is guranteed that MRI turbulence and magnetocentrifugal winds are mutually exclusive.
+Thus, it is guranteed that MRI turbulence and magnetocentrifugal winds are mutually exclusive in terms of the magnetic lever arm.
 Note that the above range of $E^{\rm MRI}_{\rm w}$ should be viewed as an upper bound due to the limit that $F_{\rm rad} =0$.